-Effective January 29 and July 9, 2021, this policy has been revised.
+Effective January 29, July 9, and December 17, 2021, this policy has been revised.
 For individual changes, see the redlined version.

 Effective August 13, 2021, this policy has been retitled to reflect the completion of the interim period.

 - Procedure overview.
 The University of Iowa will act on any notice or complaint of a violation of the policy that is received by the Title IX Coordinator1 or any other academic or administrative officer by applying these procedures, which include three possible methods for resolution known as Process A, Process B, and adaptable resolution.

 The procedures below apply to all allegations of sexual harassment, sexual misconduct, or related retaliation involving students, staff, faculty, or visitors.
 Process B will be used to resolve formal complaints involving patients of University of Iowa Health Care.
 A set of technical dismissal requirements within the Title IX regulations may apply as described below, but when a technical dismissal under the Title IX allegations is required, any remaining allegations may proceed using these same grievance procedures, clarifying which aspects of the policy are applicable.

 - Process A is a formal grievance process that includes an investigation and live hearing.

 - Process B is a formal grievance process that includes an investigation and does not include a live hearing.